menu icon

 Notes

-If you do not own a stand mixer, make dough with a large spoon.
-Once dough is to difficult to stir, add to the lightly flour surface and knead for 8-10 minutes, until the dough is smooth, form into a ball.
-If dough’s too sticky, flour your hands as you knead the dough.
+• If you do not own a stand mixer, make the dough with a large spoon.
+Once the dough is too difficult to stir, add to the light flour surface and knead for 8-10 minutes until the dough is smooth, and forms into a ball.
+If the dough's too sticky, flour your hands as you knead the dough.

 Nutrition